DonnerWolfBach/logfoam/README.md

 _This is a fork of the lates Loam version I could find.
 Might or might not actively develop this.
 If you want and want or wanna help, reach out via a PR or how it works on github_

+_The original author kindly reuploaded the source code, which can be found here: https://github.com/DonnerWolfBach/loam Will likely use this as a base in the future_

 _This is an early stage project under rapid development._

 Loam is a fork of the excellent [Foam](https://github.com/foambubble/foam) VS Code extension.
 The goal of Loam is to enable better compatibilty with Logseq.
 This way one can easily open their Logseq folder in VS Code and get a comparable note-taking experience.